A-01952

 Enforcement Authority

 No specific enforcement authority is designated in the bill.
-The bill expressly preserves the authority of the Division of Human Rights to enforce Article 15 of the Executive Law and preserves any candidate's right to bring a civil action in a court of competent jurisdiction.
-The bill does not itself create a new private right of action or designate an agency enforcer for violations of its notice requirements.
+The bill expressly preserves the authority of the Division of Human Rights to enforce Article 15 of the Executive Law (New York Human Rights Law) and preserves the right of candidates to bring civil actions in any court of competent jurisdiction.
+Enforcement may proceed through the Division of Human Rights under existing authority or through private civil action by candidates.

 Penalties